lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 To summarize, the child group having the greatest child depth and greatest priority within that depth will always win.

-## Example 4 - Validate prioritization with child groups having same depths.
+## Example 4 - Validate prioritization with child groups

 The next example validates the following rule observed in the prior example:

 >
 > the child group having the greatest child depth and greatest priority within that depth will always win.

-Make the groups 'override', 'product1', and 'product2' have the same depth.
+With the inventory used in the prior example 3 as the starting point, make the groups 'override', 'product1', and 'product2' have the same depth.

 Add a group 'foo' between 'override' and 'top_group', such that 'override' is the same depth, 3 levels deep, as 'product1' and 'product2'.
+Note the 'cluster' child group now has a depth of 4, resulting in it have the greatest depth path.

 The resulting yaml inventory with this hierarchy can be found in [hosts.ex4.yml](./hosts.ex4.yml):